mindsofraj/E-Voting-using-Blockchain/README.md

 9. Launch the web application and access it via a web browser.

 ## Usage
-*First Account in Ganache is the Admin Address for adding candidates and publishing results.
+*First Account in Ganache is the Admin Address for adding candidates and publishing results*.
 1. Visit the web application through your preferred web browser.
 2. Create an account or log in if you already have one.
 3. Follow the on-screen instructions to cast your vote.